dotnet/corert/README.md

 ## Try Our Samples

 If you would like to give CoreRT a try, we publish daily snapshots of CoreRT to MyGet.
 Using CoreRT is as simple as adding a new package reference to your .NET Core project and publishing it.
-Check out one of our samples: a "[Hello World](samples/HelloWorld)" console app, a simple [ASP.NET Core](samples/WebApi/) app, or a [MonoGame](samples/MonoGame/) game.
+Check out one of our samples: a "[Hello World](samples/HelloWorld)" console app, a simple [ASP.NET Core](samples/WebApi/) app, a [MonoGame](samples/MonoGame/) game or a [native library](samples/NativeLibrary).
 The `README.md` file in each sample's directory will guide you through the process step by step.

 ## Platform Support